cscannell-inacloud/Microsoft-Teams-Docs/teams/faq.md

 ### Where do I sign up to start building Teams apps?

 There are no prerequisites or additional development accounts to start building app for Microsoft Teams.
 While you must have access to Microsoft Teams via an Office 365 subscription, no other sign-up or program access is required.
 You do need to create accounts for the Bot Framework should you build a bot, and create a Dev Center account should you submit your app for publication.

-### What email should I use to register my bot / create a Dev Center account?

-In general we recommend you use a Microsoft Account (MSA) specifically created for this purpose, as opposed to a personal account.
-If you are building and testing on a O365 Developer tenant, **do not** use an email from this account for any registration as the Developer tenant is subject to expiration.

 ## Bots